Joe2308/milestone-2-solanew-pv-systems/README.md

 The introduction to the savings calculator is instructional steps on how to use it effectively.
 I have used Jquery to allow the steps to drop down after clicking on the arrow.
 The calculator itself has been written in vanilla Javascript.
 It is based on real world data.
 I researched the annual sunshine hours generated per county in Ireland per square meter.

 I based calculations on solar panels that are 19% efficient at peak power.
-When the user selects a county an onChange funciton is triggered that multiplies the irradience value of the selected county by the efficiency of the panel.
+When the user selects a county an onChange function is triggered that multiplies the irradience value of the selected county by the efficiency of the panel.
 The user then selects an average area of free roof space and this input value is multiplied by our irradience times efficiency result.
 The result of this is then multiplied by the cost the user inputs that they currently pay per unit of electricity.
-The savings result is then display in the inner HTML of a h2 heading.
+The savings result is then displayed in the inner HTML of a h2 heading.
 There is also the option to select different roof orientations.
 If the user does so an if else statement allows for a lower effieciency to be used to allow for losses.
 An additional if else statement is used for user error.
 If the user does not select a county and proceeds to input the other form fields a message is displayed, "Please choose county".

 The values for the calculator were taken from this irradience data for Ireland:
 ![Solar hours Ireland](assets/images/solar-map.jpg)

 ### Contact US
 At this point the user should be fully satisfied they have been fully informed in a transparent way about the workings of solar panels and how they are certainly a great investment.
 This is why the contact form has been left quite simple to entice a conversion.
 Once the user has come this far the sales team will complete the funnel.
-The emails are being send by email.Js.
+The emails are being send by Email Js.

 ### Footer